tot-ra/sandbox-nestjs-auth-ratelimit/README.md

 - spikes are handled with smaller window

 Cons
+- redis is a critical service, service has no fallback if its not operational
 - quite high redis load
 - precision is not great, compared to sliding window